isomerpages/pmo-carbonmarketcoop/_implementation-agreements/Papua New Guinea/Processes.md

 </li>
 <li>
 <p>Enter the mitigation activity into the register.</p>
+<p></p>
 </li>
 </ul>
 <p></p>
-<p>&nbsp;</p>
-<p>After the initial report has been accepted by the UNFCCC Secretariat,
-the Joint Committee will issue a Joint Statement of Authorisation to the project applicant, and publish the Joint Statement of Authorisation.
-The Joint Statements of Authorisation issued can be found at this &lt;link&gt;.</p>
+<p>The Joint Committee will issue a Joint Statement of Authorisation to the
+project applicant, and publish the Joint Statement of Authorisation.</p>
 <p></p>
 <p>After a Joint Statement of Authorisation has been issued, the project
 “applicant” becomes a project “participant”.
 Project participants may then <strong>register</strong> their